hydramod/link-autos-ireland-project-1/README.md

 ![Link Autos Ireland NavBar](/docs/images/favicon2.png)

+A 404 page is an error page that appears when a user tries to access a broken link or a page that doesn't exist on a website.
+It's a common experience for internet users and serves as a way to inform them that the requested content cannot be found.
+The purpose of a 404 page is to provide the user with a clear indication that the content they are seeking is unavailable and to offer them options for navigation or finding what they are looking for on the website.
+A well-designed 404 page can provide a better user experience and help minimize frustration for visitors who encounter this error.

 - 404 Page
   - Appears when broken links are used or if a page does not exist.

 **Home Page**

+A landing page is the first page that a user sees when they visit a website.
+It often features a striking image and text that is designed to grab the user's attention and convey key information about the website's purpose.
+In the case of Link Autos Ireland, the landing page features an image of a luxury yet affordable sports car with a dark overlay and a zoom animation upon landing.
+The accompanying text is a short introduction that summarizes what the website is all about.
+The dynamic design and animation make the text stand out and encourage the user to read it, which helps to set the tone for the rest of their experience on the site.

 - Landing page image and text.
   - This is an image of a luxury but affordable sports car with a dark overlay.